 In 2012, the Department of Homeland Security (DHS), under the Obama Administration, issued a memorandum announcing an immigration relief program known as Deferred Action for Childhood Arrivals (DACA), which allows certain unauthorized aliens who arrived in the United States as children to apply for a two-year forbearance of removal.
 Those granted such relief become eligible for work authorization and various federal benefits.

 In June 2017, following a change in Presidential administrations, DHS rescinded the DACA program for based on the Attorney General’s conclusion that it was unlawful.

-On September 18, 2017, The National Association for the Advancement of Colored People (NAACP), the country’s original civil rights organization, filed a lawsuit against President Trump, Attorney General Jeff Sessions, Homeland Secretary Elaine Duke, U.S. Citizenship and Immigration Services, U.S. Immigration and Customs Enforcement and the Department of Homeland Security, in defense of people of color eligible for Deferred Action for Childhood Arrivals (DACA).
+On September 18, 2017, The National Association for the Advancement of Colored People (NAACP), the country’s original civil rights organization, filed a lawsuit against President Trump, then Attorney General Jeff Sessions, Department of Homeland Security Acting Secretary Elaine Duke, U.S. Citizenship and Immigration Services (USCIS), U.S. Immigration and Customs Enforcement (ICE) the Department of Homeland Security (DHS), and the United States of America, in defense of young, undocumented immigrants of color eligible for DACA.

 The NAACP, the AFT, and the UCWF brought this action on behalf of their members throughout the country who are currently enrolled in, and who applied to enroll in, the DACA program.